hmans/rbfu/README.md

     rbfu @jruby bundle install
     rbfu @1.9.3 thin start

-The `@<version>` parameter is optional; if not specified, rbfu will look for a file named `.rbfu-version` in your current directory, followed by your home directory.
+The `@<version>` parameter is optional; if not specified, rbfu will look for a file named `.ruby-version` (or, alternatively, `.rbfu-version`) in your current directory, followed by your home directory.
 This allows you to set global default for your user account, and project-specific overrides.

-The `.rbfu-version` files are expected to contain nothing but the Ruby version requested.
+The `.ruby-version` files are expected to contain nothing but the Ruby version requested.
 For example:

-    echo "1.9.3-p0" > $HOME/.rbfu-version
+    echo "1.9.3-p0" > $HOME/.ruby-version
     rbfu ruby -v    # will use 1.9.3-p0

-If the `@<version>` parameter is given, it will always override whatever versions are specified in available `.rbfu-version` files.
+If the `@<version>` parameter is given, it will always override whatever versions are specified in available `.ruby-version` files.

 ### Modifying the current shell environment